sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 <button data-testid="cookButton">Cook pizza!</button>
 ```

-We can either query it by the test ID:
+We can either query it by its test ID:

 ```jsx
 render(<Pizza />);